By: Christopher Washington, Functional Analyst

 I knew that many released prisoners returned to a life of crime.
 I saw it with my own eyes as dozens of people returned to the facility, claiming that they lacked the resources to build a life without resorting to illegal activities.
 I wanted to get out and stay out, so I began searching for all the resources I could during my last year in prison.

-After I was released, I was sent to a halfway house with nothing but the knowledge acquired.
+After I was released, I was sent to a halfway house with nothing but the knowledge I acquired.
 Some of the people I thought would help me needed help themselves, so I reached out to my community and asked for support from anybody who was willing to help me stay on the straight path.

 I found Free Minds Book Club, which is a nonprofit that helps the community by visiting prisoners, helping them read books, and write poetry.
 Upon release, they help returning citizens integrate back into society.
 They provide a wealth of resources, such as resume writing, job training, and apprenticeship programs.
 They told me that with my college background, I would be a perfect fit at the Georgetown Pivot Program.

-After rigorous acceptance process, I became a member of the Georgetown Pivot Program’s second cohort.
-The Pivot Program was designed to help returning citizens receive college education, job training, and entrepreneurial skills.
+After a rigorous acceptance process, I became a member of the Georgetown Pivot Program’s second cohort.
+The Pivot Program was designed to help returning citizens receive a college education, job training, and entrepreneurial skills.
 I loved the experience of being surrounded by like-minded individuals who were trying to make a difference in their lives, their community, and society.
 The program not only provided an education, it provided introductions to influential individuals in the community who cared about the same issues and wanted to make a difference.
 We participated in open panel discussions with CEOs of companies, city council members, judges, prosecutors, and even the commissioner of the WNBA.

 I will never forget the day they told us that Deb Alderson, the CEO of GTL, would be coming to speak with us in an open panel.
 From my personal experience, I had a low opinion of GTL as a business focused solely on profit.
 However, when I spoke to Deb Alderson, she was so sincere in her efforts to change the image of GTL that I was convinced to give her a chance.
 Then Bob Fragola, GTL’s VP of Business Resources, interviewed me for an internship.
 After we brainstormed and talked about the experience that I could gain at GTL, I was accepted as an intern for five months.